 Installation

-If this is your first time using Excalibur, we recommend you start with our Hello Excalibur tutorial where you can learn Excalibur in the browser.
+If this is your first time using Excalibur, we recommend you start with our Excalibird tutorial where you can learn Excalibur in the browser.

 Start From a Template